robertfoss/memcpy.io/content/2018-02-09_virtualizing-gpu-access.md

 ## Set up a VM

 As a guest we're going to use Ubuntu 17.10, but just use the latest release of whatever distro you like.
-The kernel _has_  have been built with the appropriate virtio-gpu Kconfig options though.
+The kernel _has_ to have been built with the appropriate virtio-gpu Kconfig options though.

     wget http://releases.ubuntu.com/17.10/ubuntu-17.10.1-server-amd64.iso